You don't see anything. Wave hands!

 There are three major components of every heating system:

-Types Of Heating Sources And Distribution Systems
+Types Of Heating Sources and Distribution Systems

 In all heating systems, there is a primary heating appliance (a furnace or a boiler) that is usually located in the basement, attic, garage or mechanical room.
 A furnace pulls in cool air through the return ductwork, heats the air, and blows the warm air through a series of supply ducts.
 A boiler sends hot water or steam through pipes to radiators or convectors.
 These convectors spread the heat – “internal energy” – throughout the home.